 How do they do with law and order and safety and security?

-What makes you think that their daycare system is going to be better, their free college is going to be better, their guaranteed job, guaranteed wage, guaranteed healthy government food.
+And if they have failed miserably, as I chronicle that they have on all of those topics, what makes you think that their daycare system is going to be better, their free college is going to be better, their guaranteed job, guaranteed wage, guaranteed healthy government food.

-What makes them what gives them the confidence that if we give them more of our money and they confiscate everything, that they're going to run anything efficiently.
+What makes them, what gives them the confidence that if we give them more of our money and they confiscate everything, that they're going to run anything efficiently?

 That's my question to them.